 A capital city jam-packed with historical buildings, lavish palaces, extravagant monuments, breathtaking medieval cathedrals and churches, and museums of every kind, with the scenic Seine River meandering through all this splendor.

-And we haven’t even mentioned the iconic Louvre or Eiffel Tower.
+And we haven’t even mentioned the iconic Louvre or Eiffel Tower, famous French landmarks.
 From its top, the grandeur of Paris is revealed in one sweeping panoramic spectacle.